 14. Maintaining medical history: Have a file with all medical records of your child - blood group, history of allergies, ailments, medical reports, laboratory tests, immunisation schedules, check-ups, review dates, etc. This will serve as ready reference during any medical emergency.

 15. Managing health care costs: With rising medical care costs, it is essential that you take medical insurance cover for yourself and your children.
 This will ensure that there is no strain on the family budget, especially when it comes to the treatment of major ailments.

 The greatest blessing that we can bestow on our children is good health.
 So, let our children have this blessing in abundance.

-Validated by Dr R Kannaiyan, MD, Consultant General medicine and critical care, Apollo Hospitals
+Dr R Kannaiyan is Consultant General medicine and critical care at Apollo Hospitals

 About the author: